Sam-692/Password-Locker/READme.md

 This project is a python application that helps people in creating accounts and keeping credentials for future use.it helps in keeping accounts details like username and password
 ## User Stories
-The user would like to.... :
+As a user i would like to.... :
 * To create an account for the application or log into the application.
 * Store my existing acounts login details for various accounts that i have registered for.
 * Generate new password for an account that i haven't registered for and store it with the account name.